The Ontario MK 3

 UU.)
 The Ontario MK 3 Navy knife is a standard issue for the United States Navy SEALs.
 The military is looking for tactical knives that can withstand the harsh reality of combat.
 As an Amazon associate, I earn a commission for qualifying purchases at no additional cost to you.
 A lot of people wonder what knives Special Forces units like Navy SEALs carry, and if you look at online forums, people are constantly arguing about it, but the truth is that Special Forces guys prefer pretty much the same things as everyone else becoming one of the legendary knives.

 They want something that works, that is durable, and that has favorable characteristics for the specific mission in question.
 Now, that's not to say that there aren't knives that are more common than others found on the MOLLE panel of a Special Forces operator's vest and there are certainly some knives that have earned quite a reputation, such as the Emerson CQC-7, the knife carried by the sharp man during Operation Neptune Spear, the mission that resulted in the death of the most wanted man on earth.
-For personal use they often carry a Benchmade Bugout knife.
+For personal use, they often carry a Benchmade Bugout knife, which you can buy at Knife and Carry.
 In addition to knives that have high utility usage, most operators will carry the same things as most civilians, including sturdy fixed blade knives, reputable pocket knives, and anything in between.
 Keep in mind that there are no specific knives used by Special Forces because, like Special Forces units themselves, their missions and tasks are quite specific, but they're always evolving, which means they'll probably choose to equip themselves with the right tools for the job, which is rarely same as the previous work.

 The Strider SMF knife used by the Navy Seals is compact and features a titanium body.
 Unlike ordinary knives that can rust and become unusable over time, this knife withstands mechanical stress and extreme temperatures.
 This makes it an ideal tactical knife for seals and other elite military units.